The History Of The Church - The Lord's Church

 Matthew 16:13-19 When Jesus came into the region of Caesarea Philippi, He asked His disciples, saying, "Who do men say that I, the Son of Man, am?"
 So they said, "Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets."
 He said to them, "But who do you say that I am?"
 Simon Peter answered and said, "You are the Christ, the Son of the living God."
 Jesus answered and said to him, "Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.
 And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.
 And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."

 This passage took a minute to make sense to me.
 Jesus asked the question, "But who do you say that I am?"
 Peter got it right by answering, "You are the Christ, the Son of the living God."
 Jesus let Peter know that he was right, that this truth that He was the Christ was revealed to him by God.
-Thus it was confirmed truth that He was Jesus Christ.
+Thus, it was confirmed that He was Jesus Christ.
 Jesus then responds with another truth, "And I also say to you that you are Peter."
 Therefore, upon this rock, this solid foundation of truth, the truth that these two men are Jesus and Peter, Jesus will build His church.
 Jesus says that He will give Peter the keys to the kingdom of heaven, which is the church.
 This passage clarifies that Jesus is the builder and Peter is the gatekeeper.
 The church will not be built on either of these two men; instead, it will be built on the solid foundation of truth.
-We could paraphrase what Jesus is saying as, "Just as sure as I am Christ and you are Peter, I am going to build my church.
+We could paraphrase what Jesus says: "Just as sure as I am Christ and you are Peter, I am going to build my church."

 Jesus gave Peter the keys to the church and further instructions to the apostles.